Independent Rear Suspension (100mm/108mm)

 The system consists of a new sub-frame that supports the differential, upper and lower tubular wishbones, coil-over dampers, machined alloy hub carriers, and tie bars to the spring eyebolt location.
 Also attached to the sub-frame are the new stainless steel braided brake pipes and the handbrake cables.
 All these parts plus all the necessary polyurethane bushes, and nuts and bolts make up the basic kit.
 Shims, in the form of quick-change C washers, can be fitted between the wishbone pivot yokes and the sub-frame to make minor adjustments to camber and tracking.
 The dampers used are the same spec as our front system, the fabricated parts are black powder coated, and the aluminium uprights are anodised.

 In addition the differential, drive shafts, hubs, stub shafts, drive flanges and disc brakes are sourced from the Ford Sierra or Granada.
-The half shafts require shortening to retain the standard track dimension and can be supplied, whilst the Ford drive flange can be used for centre-lock wheels with a bolt-on splined adapter, we supply a new flange with MGB stud pattern for bolt-on wheels.
+The Ford half shafts require shortening to retain the standard track dimension, or we can supply them purpose made, at the correct lengths.
+The Ford drive flange can be used for centre-lock wheels with a bolt-on splined adapter, we supply a new flange with either MGB, C, or RV8 stud pattern for bolt-on wheels.
 All these Ford parts can be supplied as new or reconditioned, or can be sourced second-hand very cheaply.
 There is a range of differential ratios available (3.1-3.9 Sierra and 3.3-3.6 Granada).
 The Sierra unit has a 7” crown wheel and can cope with engine power up to 250bhp whilst the Granada’s 7.5” will happily withstand higher output engines.
 For those with big V8 engine cars that want to drive them hard, or use for track days or competition, both diffs can be fitted with the standard Ford viscous coupling type Limited Slip unit, alternatively a Quaife torque biasing LSD could be fitted.
 For vehicles over 250bhp, we recommend the 108mm IRS system (see below).

 Fitting the kit is straightforward, once the original axle, springs, and dampers are removed, the unit, which can be pre-built off the car, is raised into position.
 It is attached to the original damper mounts (4 bolts); the rear spring front eyebolt mounts via the tie bars (2 bolts): and the check strap brackets (2 bolts).
 The stainless brake hoses mate with the existing pipe-work and dual handbrake cables and their linkage attach to the handbrake drop link.
 The rear suspension unit can be supplied fully built ready for bolting to your car.
 N.B.
 A minimum wheel diameter of 15 inches is necessary to provide sufficient clearance.